-Required for entry to honours in Ancient History: In addition to the BA major requirements above, one of CLAS 214, 216, 217, 307, 313, or 318 and a minimum B+ average in Classics papers.
+Required for honours in Ancient History:

+In addition to the BA major requirements above, one of CLAS 213, 214, 216, 217, 307, 313, or 318 and a minimum B+ average in 300-level Classics papers.

-Required for entry to honours in Classical Studies: In addition to the BA major requirements above, a minimum B+ average in Classics papers.
+Required for honours in Classical Studies: In addition to the BA major requirements above, a minimum B+ average in 300-level Classics papers.

-Students intending to complete the BA with a minor in Classics must be credited with at least 80 points in Classics which must include at least 44 points at 200-level or above.
+Students intending to complete the BA with a minor in Classics must be credited with at least 80 points in Classics (not including ARTS 395) which must include at least 44 points at 200-level or above.

-Students intending to complete the BA major in Cultural Studies must be credited with 150 points in Cultural Studies or courses approved by the Cultural Studies Programme Co-ordinator (appropriate courses are listed in the Cultural Studies undergraduate handbook and on the Cultural Studies website), including at least 100 points at 200-level or above, including the following:
+Students intending to complete the BA major in Cultural Studies must be credited with 150 points in Cultural Studies or courses approved by the Cultural Studies Programme Co-ordinator (appropriate courses are listed in the Cultural Studies undergraduate handbook and on the Cultural Studies website) (not including ARTS 395), including at least 100 points at 200-level or above, including the following: